PlasmaPy/hack.plasmapy.org/pages/index.md

 ## Installing software for the Hack Week

-Please follow these [instructions](./2021/install) to install much of the software needed for the Hack Week.
+Please follow these [installation instructions](/2021/install) if you would like to install any of the software needed for the Hack Week.

 ## Resources